Timur-Cheryapov/routine-handler/README.md

 - Fetches all active employees from Platrum.
 - Fetches tasks for each employee.
 - Identifies overdue tasks and tasks with no deadline.
-- Generates a formatted Telegram message with statistics and motivational text.
+- Uses GPT-4o-mini to generate motivating, personalized reports with statistics and encouragement.
 - Sends the report to a specified Telegram chat (and topic/thread).

 ## Prerequisites
 - Node.js (v18+)
 - A Platrum account with API access.
 - A Telegram Bot (create via @BotFather).
+- An OpenAI API key with access to GPT-4o-mini.

 ## Local Setup